-- Open your file All Through The Night.RPP.
+- 1. Open the file All Through The Night.RPP.
 Save it as All Through The Night AUTO.RPP.
-We are going to add an automation envelope to the Bouzouki track to fade this track up a little in the passage between the first and second verses of this song. - 2.
-Use your mouse to increase the height of the Bouzouki track.
-This isn't absolutely necessary, but makes it easier to see what you are doing. - 3.
-Insert the MGA JS Limiter plug-in to the master and to prevent clipping set its threshold to -3.0.
+We will add an envelope to the Bouzouki to fade it up in the passage between the first and second verses of this song. - 2.
+Increase the height of the Bouzouki track, to make it easier to see what you are doing. - 3.
+Insert the MGA JS Limiter plugin to the master and to prevent clipping set its threshold to -3.0.
 Position the play cursor just before the end of the first vocal passage at about the 33 second mark.

-- 4. Now click on the Envelopes/Automation button for the Bouzouki track.
+4. Now click on the

+Envelopes/Automation button for the Bouzouki track.
 Select Volume and make it both Visible and Armed.
-Select the automation mode Write for this track (see above). - 5.
-Close the Envelopes window.
+Select the automation mode Write for this track (see above).

+- 5. Close the Envelopes window.
 Notice that the Volume fader for this track is now colored red and a Volume envelope has been created.
 The Envelope button now reads Write. - 6.
 Play the song from about the 48 sec mark for about 15 sec.
 At the instrumental break, use your mouse to raise the track fader for the Bouzouki volume (not the envelope volume fader) by about a three decibels.
 Hold it there, then at the end of the instrumental break lower the fader to its original position.
 Stop play. - 7.
 Right click over the Envelope button for the Bouzouki track and choose Automation Mode: Read from the context menu.
 Zoom closely into the part of the song that goes from about 45 secs to about 65 secs. - 8.
-The the volume control is lane now green, with the automation envelope clearly visible (see below). - Play the song.
+The volume control is lane now green, with the automation envelope clearly visible (see below). - Play the song.
 The arrange view and mixer volume faders for this track will automatically move to show changes in volume to reflect the changes you recorded.
 Save this file.

 Note: You do not need to select Automation Read mode for the automation to take effect.
 Trim/Read mode, for example, also does this, but without moving the faders.
-This allows you to tweak the track's volume during playback manually by adjusting its volume fader.
-You'll find a more detailed explanation of the various automation modes later in this chapter.